shaff600/Sourcetastic/README.md

 ### Sources
 -	CI Mini Project was very helpful in creating this project.
 The concepts where altered accordingly to meet my applications needs.
+-  	The CSS generator that was used for the background styling for cards, [Glassmorphism](https://hype4.academy/tools/glassmorphism-generator), this was an excellent tool of which I'm sure I'll use again for future proect
+-	I've also implemented [Materailze](https://materializecss.com/getting-started.html) components into my application for the general stlying.
+This has been my favourite front end framework and enjoyed playing around with it on this project.

 ### Acknowledgements
 -	I would like to thank my mentor, Marcel for his encouragement as I had less then 3 weeks to complete this project.
+-	I would like to also thank the CI tutors for supporting me through issues faced on the project and sharing different troubleshooting options which I've not previously used.